node-red/node-red-nodes/hardware/PiSrf/README.md

 Raspberry Pi input from an SRF04 or SRF05 ultrasonic range finder.

-The configuartion requires two GPIO pin numbers, the trigger pin and the echo pin.
+The configuration requires two GPIO pin numbers, the trigger pin and the echo pin.
 These can be any spare valid Pi GPIO pins. e.g.

         7,11

-Outputs a <b>msg.payload</b> with a number representing the range in cm.
+Outputs a `msg.payload` with a number representing the range in cm.

 Produces one measure every 0.5s - but only if the distance is different from the previous reading.